 User experience and training

 The system will be used by the manufacturing teams as well as accounting.
-Focus on easy to use workflows for inventory clerks and production supervisors, complex accounting flows for your finance department.
-Having a vendor or implemenation partner that has training and clear documentation will cut down on the time to onboard them and reduce expensive configuration errors.
+Focus on easy to use workflows for inventory clerks and production supervisors, and clear accounting flows for your finance department.
+Having a vendor or implementation partner that provides training and clear documentation will cut down on the time to onboard teams and reduce expensive configuration errors.

 Security, compliance, and controls